Roles & Permissions

 - Click Save Changes.

-Changes made to the permissions of a role are immediately applied to the team members that are assigned to the role.
+Changes made to the permissions of a role are immediately applied to the team members that are assigned that role.

 To prevent concurrent changes overwriting each other, only one role can be edited at any one time.